rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 Installation Guide
 ------------------
-The following outline assumes that the user has conda (or an equivalent) installed.
+The following outline assumes that the user has conda installed.

 .. code-block:: bash